dev-0x0/pyfi/README.md

 Additional options:
 - Allow for targeted or blanket deauthentication of clients from a specified wireless access point
-- This portion of the project is a proof-of-concept for demonstrating the vulnerability of some wireless networks.
+- This portion of the project is a proof-of-concept for demonstrating the vulnerability of some wireless networks
 - It is for educational purposes only, in order to learn about WiFi vulnerabilites, and steps sometimes taken by malicious actors when performing certain types of attacks(e.g.
-MITM).
+MITM)
-- Read the disclaimer below before using this tool.
+- Read the disclaimer below before using this tool

 ### Technologies used: